 - If most of the plant is damaged and cannot be revived, try saving one fresh leaf to propagate it.
 It is fairly easy to propagate Aloe Vera with just a healthy leaf cutting.

-Several issues could cause Aloe Vera leaves to change its color.
+Several issues could cause Aloe Vera leaves to change their color.

-Overexposure to sunlight, too little sunlight, overwatering, and sudden shifts in temperature are possibly the reason why discoloration occurs in the plant.
+Overexposure to sunlight, too little sunlight, overwatering, and sudden shifts in temperature are possibly the reasons why discoloration occurs in the plant.

 The leaves of an overwatered Aloe plant will show yellow and brown spots, which are soft to the touch.
 This is the first sign of overwatering.